Technology-for-the-Poorest-Billion/2024-OVSI/www/index.md

 #### **Our Partner OVSI**

 The Oxygen and Ventilator System Initiative (OVSI) "wants to ensure every individual has reliable and equitable access to essential medical oxygen".
-One of their key innovation domains is in developing a remote monitoring system that can integrate with all types of existing concentrators to track usage and schedule predictive maintenance.
+One of their key innovation domains is in developing a remote monitoring system that can integrate with all types of existing concentrators to track their usage and schedule predictive maintenance.

 <img src="Assets/Hospital.png" alt="Hopsital Picture UNICEF" width="800"/>